Daily Voice (American hyperlocal news): Subsequent developments

 In February 2011, Main Street Connect announced that the one million mark in visits to their websites had been passed, and subsequently said that the sites get about 110,000 unique visitors per month against an underlying population of some 420,000 people.
 By March 2011, the franchising model was restructured by Tucker, who instead referred to opening "pods" of about ten sites each.
 The company said it would launch three pods totaling 31 sites in Westchester County, New York, on June 1.
 In May 2011, Main Street Connect acquired CentralMassNews, which owned ten local news sites in Central Massachusetts.
 On June 1, 2011, the company rolled out 32 (one more than expected) sites in Westchester.

-In October 2011, Tucker was succeeded as CEO by Zohar Yardeni, formerly of Thomson Reuters and experienced with financial and information start-ups.
+In October 2011, Tucker was succeeded as CEO by Zohar Yardeni, formerly of Thomson Reuters, and experienced with financial and information start-ups.
 Tucker stayed on as chair of the company.
 Main Street Connect also obtained $7 million in second round funding at this time.
 Total sites in October 2011 numbered 52.

-In May 2012, the company rebranded themselves to become Daily Voice.
+In May 2012, the company rebranded itself to become Daily Voice.
 Aside from the new name and logo, there were no other changes to business operations.
-The new name was purchased by Main Street Connect, and therefore was no longer affiliated with Keith Boykin or Malcolm J. Harris, the figures behind the 2008-begun The Daily Voice onsite news site for African Americans.
+The new name was purchased by Main Street Connect, and, therefore, was no longer affiliated with Keith Boykin or Malcolm J. Harris, the figures behind the 2008-begun The Daily Voice onsite news site for African Americans.

 In March 2013, Yardeni suddenly resigned.
 The company underwent a major downsizing, closing all 11 of its Massachusetts sites and laying off those employees.

 During 2018, the Daily Voice operation was taken over by Cantata Media, based in Norwalk, Connecticut.
 In 2019 Cantata Media formed an alliance with Westfair Communications, the publisher of the Fairfield County Business Journal, to form a subscription-based website, Daily Voice Plus, that would feature material from both organizations.